 AP generates video frames at application layer.

-Because the traffic from AP to station has experienced network jitter, it can be modelled the same way as the traffic model of video streaming.
+Because the traffic from AP to stations has experienced network jitter, it can be modelled the same way as the traffic model of video streaming.

 The video traffic goes through UDP/IP layer and then to MAC layer.
+The video traffic is transmitted in the MAC layer as multicast RA addressed frames, NOT multiple duplicate instances of unicast RA addressed frames.

 Video traffic generation